 Things to Do in Las Vegas

 Ice Skating with a View of the Strip: Put on ice skates at the Cosmopolitan Hotel and glide around while holding someone's hand and sipping a drink.
 At the Cosmopolitan Ice Rink, you can skate across 4,200 square feet of real ice, roast s’mores by the fire, and indulge in seasonal food and beverage offerings.
 The Cosmopolitan Hotel Ice Rink is set up in the Boulevard Pool area, and you’ll be in for a treat when the sun goes down, and the lights of Las Vegas place a glow on the surrounding landscape.
 Beginning November 20, 2019, the hotel creates a magical, park-like atmosphere.

 Sample Chocolates and See the Holiday Cactus: At Ethel M's, the cacti in the garden will be lighted and decorated for the holidays at the Ethel M Chocolate Factory.
 Ethel M welcomes visitors to see their three acres of cacti covered in a million holiday lights.
 During the season, they offer live entertainment and hot chocolate.
-The lighting ceremony this year is Tuesday, November 6, 2018, from 5 p.m. to 7 p.m.
-Penn and Teller will be there, and the lights and gift shop will be open until 10 p.m.
+The lighting ceremony is Tuesday, November 5, 2019, and is open nightly until January 5, 2020.
 Admission is free with a toy, food, or monetary donation to charity.

 Christmas Dinner in Las Vegas